-A. If a surplus item is no longer useable, the Purchasing Office will dispose of the item in one of the following ways:
+- A. If a surplus item is no longer useable, the Office of Purchasing will dispose of the item in one of the following ways: - 1.
+Trade-In - a.
+If the item is being replaced, the Office of Purchasing will determine whether trade-in is a feasible means for disposal.

-1. Trade-In

-a.
-If the item is being replaced, the Purchasing Office will determine whether trade-in is a feasible means for disposal.

 b.
-If the Purchasing Office determines that the item should be traded in, relevant provisions will be noted in the Bidding Document/Purchase Order.
+If the Office of Purchasing determines that the item should be traded in, relevant provisions will be noted in the Bidding Document/Purchase Order.